petersonben50/HellsCanyon/code/binning/PVC_details/PVC_details_workflow.md

 Code here: `code/binning/PVC_details/metabolic_genes_PVC.sh`.

 This analysis looked for differences MHC content and the metabolic genes that we included in the batch HMM analysis between the PVC families, particularly the two Kiritimatiellaeota families.

+I looked at this data here: `code/binning/PVC_details/metabolic_genes_PVC.R`.
+It seems there's a cutoff at about 5 MHCs, where it's more likely that the bin will also have a cydAB, so I went with 5 MHCs as a point to split the bins into high and low MHC classifications.
+Save them out here: `dataEdited/bins/binAnalysis/PVC_details/metabolism/high_MHC_bins.rds` and `dataEdited/bins/binAnalysis/PVC_details/metabolism/low_MHC_bins.rds`.
+Let's use these to look at the depth profiles of all the bins, see if there are any trends there.
+See this below.

+#### Investigate abundance of all PVC bins

+Scripts here: `code/binning/PVC_details/abundance_PVC_bins.R`.